marcelloraffaele/nginx-otel/README.md

 docker-compose down
 ```

-# Forward the Metrics to Azure App Insights
+# Forward the Traces to Azure App Insights
 As mentioned in the previous article [Nginx Plus Monitoring and Tracing: Harnessing the Power of OpenTelemetry](https://medium.com/p/65477020d864), using OpenTelemetry provides an opportunity to extend and enhance our architecture to integrate with Cloud Services.
 In this post, we will explore how it is possible to forward the traces that our application creates to Azure Application Insights.
 The updated architecture will look like this:
 ![forward-app-insights-architecture](/images/forward-app-insights/architecture.png)